Material-Blazor/Material.Blazor/Material.Blazor/Components/Slider/MBSlider.md

   - Throttled, so that events are emitted continuously as the slider is moved.
 - Debounce and throttle implemented in JS to avoid excessive/inefficient use of Blazor JSInterop.

+- ValueMin and ValueMax are set in OnInitialized and not in SetParameters

 &nbsp;

 &nbsp;